Spinal Decompression in Eau Claire, WI

 Cost and Insurance Transparency

-We believe in clear, upfront communication regarding the investment in your health.
+We believe in clear, upfront communication regarding the investment in your health and wellness management.
+Please contact us with any specific pricing questions.

-Insurance & Billing Most insurance providers consider spinal decompression an elective therapy and do not cover the specific procedure codes.
-However, related services such as your exam or chiropractic adjustments may be covered.
+Most insurance providers consider this therapy an elective service and do not cover the specific procedure codes.
+However, related supportive services such as your exam or chiropractic adjustments may be covered.
 Please visit our Insurance & Billing page for details.

 Self-Pay Investment